Skip to main content

 Proofreading

-Definition: Examining material after layout or in its final format to correct errors in textual and visual elements.
+The final step for ever edit should always be proofreading.
+The involves examining material after layout or in its final format to correct errors in textual and visual elements.

-This is the final step in the editing process.
 It is the last check for anything previously missed before it is sent off to print, or before you hit “publish” when self-publishing.

 This includes checking for: